CarlKCarlK/range-set-blaze/docs/bench_map.md

 ### `map_union_two_sets` Results

-#### When the second map’s values should take precedence
+#### When the second map’s values takes precedence

-`rangemap` and `RangeMapBlaze::extend_simple` perform well when the second map is small, but their performance degrades as the second map grows — up to 3× worse at size 100,000.
+`rangemap` and `RangeMapBlaze::extend_simple` perform well when the second map is small, but their performance degrades as the second map grows larger — up to 3× worse at size 100,000.

 The `RangeMapBlaze` union operator with a borrowed second operand is about 20% slower when the second map is small but becomes faster as the second map grows.

 The `RangeMapBlaze` union operator with two owned operands is fast across all input sizes.
 It uses a hybrid algorithm: inserting when one map is relatively small, and streaming when both are similar in size.

-#### When the first map’s values should take precedence
+#### When the first map’s values takes precedence

 `rangemap` and `RangeMapBlaze::extend_simple` can be up to 2.5× slower for small inputs.